Today we are looking at Bungalows and why we love these squat little homes so much.

-British Colonialism was arguably the main reason why bungalows appeared in the most unlikely of places, and some can still be seen today in the old outposts of empire such as Malaysia, Thailand, Singapore and the Caribbean.
+British Colonialism was arguably the main reason why bungalows appeared in the most unlikely of places, and some can still be seen today in the old outposts of the British empire such as Malaysia, Thailand, New Zealand, Singapore and the Caribbean.

 Bungalow fact 3: The UK hasn’t always had bungalows.